 Alice Wilhoit delivers a great value in this class as she teaches needle-turn, cut-away, back basting, and reverse appliqué so you can make the beautiful flowers in this Lily’s Flowers pattern bloom just as beautiful as on the original quilt.
 You’ll learn English paper piecing, over a dozen embroidery stitches plus endless combinations, French and colonial knots, beading, silk ribbon embroidery, and how to use dainty vintage handkerchiefs on your crazy quilt.
 Crazy patchwork is a traditional art form that adds appealing asymmetry to the finished quilt but also gives you freedom as you stitch.
 So gather your lace, beautiful threads, luscious fabrics, and enjoy the fun of crazy patchwork.
 As Alice says throughout the class, “Most importantly, there are no rules!
 You just create, create, create!”
-For your convenience, this class can be purchased for online viewing or purchased on DVD.

 - For Appliqués: